mstksg/mutable/README.md

 We can see four conclusions:

 1. For a large ADT, updating a single field (or multiple fields, interleaved) is going to be faster with *mutable*.
+This speedup is between x4 and x5, suggesting it is a speedup arising from the fact that the top-level type has four fields.
 2. For a large ADT, updating the whole ADT (so just replacing the entire thing, no actual copies) is faster just as a pure value by a large factor (which is a big testament to GHC).